LijunChang/Cohesive_subgraph_book/README.md

 Contains example data sets in our binary form, and also a cpp program to transform a graph in the format of edge list into our binary form

-# core_decomposition

-Contains algorithms for computing the core decomposition of a large graph

 # edge_connectivity_decomposition